Nike closing Oregon Project in wake of Salazar doping ban - WHIZ News

-Nike is closing its elite Oregon Project track and field program overseen by Alberto Salazar after his four-year doping ban.
+Nike is closing its elite Oregon Project track and field program overseen by Alberto Salazar following his recent four-year doping ban.
 But the sportswear giant is still backing the disgraced coach.

 Salazar was found guilty last week by the U.S. Anti-Doping Agency of running experiments with supplements and testosterone that were bankrolled and supported by Nike, along with possessing and trafficking testosterone.